Should your investment portfolio have 90% in stocks and bonds and 10% in cash? Or should it have 60% in stocks and bonds and 30% in cash?

-Here’s the decision: Make a conscious choice to be a passive “asset allocation” based investor OR a more tactical investor that prefers to sell stocks (or other assets) as they become expensive and buy stocks when they are cheap, as explained more in Method 2 below.
+Here’s the decision: Make a conscious choice to be a hold and hold investment strategy OR be a more tactical investor that prefers to sell stocks (or other assets) as they become expensive and buy stocks when they are cheap, as explained more in Method 2 below.

 We begin with this initial decision because it is a determining factor in how much cash you should have in your portfolio as explained below.

 Method 1 – Portfolio Percentage for Cash, Stocks, and Bonds Using Asset Allocation